Find Grad Schools

 77 Yearly Graduations

 California State University - Dominguez Hills is the 13th most popular school in the nation for students seeking a master's degree in occupational therapy.
 Roughly 18,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 77 people received their master's degree in occupational therapy from CSUDH.
-Of these students, 85% were women and 71% were members of underrepresented racial-ethnic groups.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #13